frankE/hat/README.md

 ## Installation

 Install the requirements from requirements.txt.
-Make sure the `hat` folder from inside the src folder is in your pythonpath and the `hat.py` script from the src folder is on your `$PATH`.
+Make sure the `hat` folder from inside the src folder is on your pythonpath and the `hat.py` script from the src folder is on your `$PATH`.

 ## Usage